FCA Firm Checker

 Right now, DPC agreements aren’t regulated, which means lenders don’t need to be authorised by us or follow our rules.

 But from 15 July 2026, this will change.
 Lenders will need to be authorised by us or be part of our temporary permissions regime.
-This means you’ll get greater protection when using DPC, for example, if something goes wrong and you want to complain.
+This means you’ll get greater protection when using DPC.
+For example, if you have a complaint about a DPC agreement entered into after 15 July, you’ll be able to contact the Financial Ombudsman Service if you're not happy with the response you get from the lender.

 From July 2026, you’ll be able to check whether a firm can offer DPC on the FCA Firm Checker.